sbudh/Sailpoint/README.md

   }
   return appName;

-24.Write a rule to return all the identities that are managers.
+Write a rule to return all the identities that are managers.

   List list = new ArrayList();
   List boos = context.getObjects(Identity.class);